 Oncology Billing Services in Connecticut

-Connecticut's oncology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield's commercial rules, HUSKY Health requirements, and Novitas Solutions Medicare policies.
+Connecticut's oncology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Connecticut's commercial rules, HUSKY Health (a self-insured, state-administered Medicaid program with no MCOs) requirements, and National Government Services (NGS) (Jurisdiction K) Medicare policies.
 Our AAPC-certified coders specialize in both CT payer rules and oncology coding complexity.

 Why Connecticut Oncology Practices Need Specialized Billing

-Connecticut's healthcare market includes 13,000+ physicians, and oncology practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and HUSKY Health on the public payer side.
-Medicare claims are processed through Novitas Solutions, which applies its own Local Coverage Determinations that directly affect oncology procedure coverage and medical necessity requirements.
+Connecticut's healthcare market includes 13,000+ physicians, and oncology practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Connecticut on the commercial side and HUSKY Health (a self-insured, state-administered Medicaid program with no MCOs) on the public payer side.
+Medicare claims are processed through National Government Services (NGS) (Jurisdiction K), which applies its own Local Coverage Determinations that directly affect oncology procedure coverage and medical necessity requirements.
 Generic billing teams without CT specific knowledge leave revenue on the table.

 Oncology billing itself is complex.
 Oncology billing involves chemotherapy/infusion administration codes (96413-96417), drug product codes (J-codes), radiation therapy coding (77385-77387), and high-complexity E/M for treatment planning.
 Drug reimbursement (buy and bill) is a significant revenue component.
-When you combine this coding complexity with Connecticut's specific payer rules, authorization requirements, and 1 HUSKY Health managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving oncology practices from Hartford to Bridgeport and across Connecticut.
+When you combine this coding complexity with Connecticut's specific payer rules, authorization requirements, and 1 HUSKY Health (a self-insured, state-administered Medicaid program with no MCOs) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving oncology practices from Hartford to Norwalk and across Connecticut.

 Connecticut Payer Challenges for Oncology